Cancer constellation

 Open Cluster • Magnitude 3.7 • 577 light-years • 1,000+ stars

-One of the most famous naked-eye clusters in the sky.
-Under dark skies it appears as a fuzzy glow between two bright stars (the Aselli).
-Binoculars resolve it into dozens of sparkling stars arranged in loose arcs and lines.
-The Romans called it Praesepe (the manger).
-Contains over 1,000 stars all formed together 700 million years ago — a time capsule of stellar youth.
+The central feature of Cancer and one of the better naked-eye clusters in the sky.
+Under dark skies it glows between the two Aselli stars.
+Binoculars resolve it into dozens of stars in loose arcs and lines — the Romans called it Praesepe (the manger).
+Over 1,000 stars all born together 700 million years ago.

 Easy